-A pumpkin chip cream cheese bread had a package of cream cheese that is lightly sweetened that is added to the middle of the bread and baked.
+Pumpkin Chip Cream Cheese Bread has a package of cream cheese that is lightly sweetened that is added to the middle of the bread and baked.
 The result is completely delicious and in this recipe (you don’t need the chocolate chips here) would be AMAZING.

-If you’re making this recipe in the summer and you are up to your eyeballs in extra zucchini you can even add in a zucchini to this recipe in a pinch.
+If you’re making this recipe in the summer and you are up to your eyeballs in extra zucchini, you can even add in a zucchini to this recipe in a pinch.
 And if you’re looking for a crunch for a bit of texture you can add some sliced almonds to the top of the bread.

-There are so many fun options you can take to make this recipe your own, but this classic Blueberry loaf is a perfect bite with a cup of tea or coffee for your morning breakfast as is.
+There are so many fun options you can take to make this recipe your own, but this classic Blueberry Lemon Bread loaf is a perfect bite with a cup of tea or coffee for your morning breakfast as is.
 You can make it the ultimate treat by kicking it up a notch.

-Toppings and Mix-ins:
+Toppings and Mix-ins

-- Almonds: Top with sliced almonds or finely chopped almonds
+- Almonds: Top with sliced almonds or finely chopped almonds.

 - Glaze: Mix powdered sugar with just a tablespoon of water until barely able to mix then dip the bread upside down into it.